Hancock County, Ohio

 Hancock County was created on April 1, 1820 from Logan County, Delaware County and Wood County (Organized in 1828).
 This county was named for John Hancock (1737-1793), president of the Continental Congress.

-The Hancock County Seat is located in Findlay also, the county government website is www.co.hancock.oh.us/ .
+The County Seat is located in Findlay also, the county government website is www.co.hancock.oh.us/ .

-Cities and towns located in Hancock County include Findlay, Fostoria, Arcadia, Arlington, Benton Ridge, Jenera, McComb, Mount Blanchard, Mount Cory, Rawson, Van Buren, Vanlue.
+Cities and towns located in the County include Findlay, Fostoria, Arcadia, Arlington, Benton Ridge, Jenera, McComb, Mount Blanchard, Mount Cory, Rawson, Van Buren, Vanlue.
 Other communities include Mortimer, Williamstown .

-Hancock County Townships include Allen, Amanda, Biglick, Blanchard, Cass, Delaware, Eagle, Jackson, Liberty, Madison, Marion, Orange, Pleasant, Portage, Union, Van Buren, Washington.
+Townships located in the County include Allen, Amanda, Biglick, Blanchard, Cass, Delaware, Eagle, Jackson, Liberty, Madison, Marion, Orange, Pleasant, Portage, Union, Van Buren, Washington.

 Hancock County vital records can be found at the Ohio Department of Health which has Birth Records since Dec 20, 1908; Death Records since since 1954 and copies of Marriage and Divorce Records since 1918 to present There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Ohio for current fees and application process.